CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/CloudApplicationManagerAnalyticsUI.md

 ![GlobalNavScreenShot](../../images/GlobalNavScreenShot170601-1.png)

-After logging into Cloud Application Manager you can navigate to the Monitoring UI by clicking on the monitoring link as shown below.
+After logging into Cloud Application Manager you can navigate to the Anlaytics UI by clicking on the Optimization link as shown below.

 #### Adding provider to CAM